dovecot/documentation/source/admin_manual/doveadm_http_api.rst

 .. note::

-   .. versionadded:: v2.3.12.1 This command returns a specific exit code (65)
+   .. dovecotadded:: 2.3.12.1 This command returns a specific exit code (65)
         in the failure response, if the deletion is not possible as the index is still open in another process.